esscott1/pyprflow/ReadMe.md

 ###What RESTful services are available to me

+USE HATEOAS for bigger things.
 [GET]
 API/workflows - returns all workflows managed by the application.
 API/workflows/{workflowId}  - return the specific workflow.
 API/workflows/example  - return an example workflow to get you started
+## below maybe not needed / wanted
 API/workflows/{workflowId}/node/{nodeId}/trackables  - returns all the trackable in that workflow node
 API/workflows/{workflowId}/orchestrations
 API/workflow/{workflowId}/orchestration/{orchestrationId}
 API/workflows/{workflowId}/nodes  - return all the nodes in a specific workflow.
 API/workflows/{workflowId}/nodes/{nodeId}  - return all the nodes in a specific workflow.
+## end of above

 ##API/workflow/{workflowId}/orchestration/rule?
 API/trackable  - returns all the trackable managed by the application
 API/trackable/{trackableId} - returns that specific trackable
 API/trackable/example  - return an example of a trackable to get you started.
 API/trackable/{trackableId}/transaction  - returns the transaction history for the given trackable
-API/trackable/newId - will return a uniquely new ID for inclusion in a trackable POST
+##API/trackable/newId - will return a uniquely new ID for inclusion in a trackable POST
-API/trackable/availablemoves - returns the workflow NodeId's that are valid for the next moves.
+##API/trackable/availablemoves - returns the workflow NodeId's that are valid for the next moves.

 API/transaction - returns all transactions
 API/transaction/{transactionId} - returns a specific transacation
 API/transaction/example  - returns an example transaction to get you started.

-API/trackables/example  - return an example of a trackable to get you started.
 **API/trackables/{workflowId}/paths/{pathId}/trackables  - returns all the trackables that went through that path
 **API/trackables/{workflowId}/nodes/{nodeId}/trackables  - returns all the trackable in that workflow node
 API/trackables  - returns all the trackable managed by the application